wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msidentity-application-types/includes/5-exercise-web-apps-call-apis.md

 ### Create a client secret for the app

-In order for the daemon app to run without user involvement, it will sign in to Azure AD with an application ID and either a certificate or secret.
+In order for the app to run without user involvement, it will sign in to Azure AD with an application ID and either a certificate or secret.
 In this exercise, you'll use a secret.

 Select **Certificates & secrets** from the left-hand navigation panel.